evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-4.md

 ## 4.3 Paging

 + **Paging** - a memory management scheme that eliminates the need for contiguous allocation of physical memory.
 Permits the physical address space of a process to be non-contiguous.
+Divide memory into fixed sized **frames**.
+Set a frame size, S.
++ at least S numbers to devote to S lines. log<sub>2</sub> S number of bits